ITLabProject2016/internet_technology_lab_project/README.md

     need to change a bit if we decide to go for it, though (unless profile pic is really small).</li>
     <li>Make form fields more visually appealing.</li>
+    <li>If the user enters a username that already exists, he/she is
+    shown the same page again.
+Should not be this way</li>
 </ul>